alsyundawy/dns-blocklists/submit_pullrequest_here/repository_README.txt

 *IPv4 lists in [plain IP format](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/ips/tif.txt) for firewalls and [AdGuard Home format](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/tif-ips.txt) are also available as an extension to the TIF list.*

 > [!TIP]
-> *If the IP list is used in AdGuard Home, all domains that would resolve to the blocked IP are blocked.*
+> *If the IP list is used in AdGuard Home, all domains that would resolve to the blocked IP are blocked.
+To prevent the blocked domains from being resolved via IPv6, it is necessary to deactivate resolving via IPv6 in AdGuard Home:*
+> `Settings > DNS settings > DNS server configuration > Disable resolving of IPv6 addresses`

 **Expires:** *24 hours (update frequency)*